BaraniSS/D-FLIPDLOP-NEGEDGE/README.md

 ![Screenshot 2024-12-04 131926](https://github.com/user-attachments/assets/f6201a50-be4c-447d-8830-7e9f63d3675c)

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by:K.SriSaran Karthik RegisterNumber:24007192 */
+Developed by: Barani SS RegisterNumber:24900119*/

 RTL LOGIC FOR FLIPFLOPS: